 The Most In-Demand Technologies of 2018

 Encompassing a wide variety of trends, the growth of AI has been dominant as organizations across the globe rush to implement the technology.
-It’s become a huge factor for businesses across multiple disciplines, from AI implementations in customer service to more intuitive, user-friendly, product interfaces.
-The multitude of uses is reflected in its growth– jobs requiring AI skills have grown more than four times over since 2013.
+It’s become a huge factor for businesses across multiple disciplines.
+Ranging from AI implementations in customer service to more intuitive, user-friendly, product interfaces.
+The multitude of uses is reflected in its growth — jobs requiring AI skills have grown more than four times over since 2013.
 Not only are established businesses looking to implement AI, but the number of active startups creating and using AI systems has increased by a factor of three since 2010.
 AI promises to become even more important for companies look to stay ahead of their competition.
 This combined with an already challenging talent market means companies will likely have to pay top dollar for the skilled professionals they seek.

 In the past few years, businesses have been flocking to the cloud in such large numbers that studies predict more than 50% of global enterprises will use one or more public cloud platforms by the end of 2018.
 This comes as the annual compound growth rate for the cloud market continues at a healthy 22%.
-With use of the cloud continuing to expand, individuals with specific skills in Microsoft Azure and similar technologies are even more critical to companies looking to stay ahead of the curve.
+As the use of the cloud continues to expand, individuals with specific skills in Microsoft Azure and similar technologies are even more critical to companies looking to stay ahead of the curve.

 The Internet of Things